geetduggal/dx-download-agent/README.md

 * Network connectivity and potential issues with it
 * Whether you have enough space locally
 * Approximate speeds of download rates
-* A rough estimate for how long it will take to complete your downloads
+* Whether it looks like another download process is running (i.e. file sizes are changing, status files being updated).

 ```
 dx-download-agent download exome_bams.manifest.json.bz2
 Rate: 49.9 KBp/s
 ```

-This command will start a download process within your terminal using the current working directory.
+This command will also probe the environment and, if it doesn't appear another download process is running, it will start a download process within your terminal using the current working directory.

-Once a download has begun, in a separate terminal, type:
+Once a download has begun, in a separate terminal in the same directory type:

 ```
 dx-download-agent progress